mhibbins/mhibbins.github.io/docs/_pages/research.md

 inferences from sets of discordant gene trees, which more accurately reflect these non-treelike processes.

-### Understanding macroevolutionary drivers of genome and transcriptome evolution
+### Understanding macroevolutionary drivers of genome and karyotype evolution
 &nbsp;
 ![Figure from Hibbins et al. 2023 in prep](../images/research_3.png)

-Genomes and transcriptomes vary widely among species.
+The structure and content of genomes varies widely among species.
 The forces shaping this variation are complex and, in many cases, not well understood.
-I am using modern genomic techniques to answer this question in a variety of systems, focusing on two main topics: 1) the evolution of transcriptional regulation associated with parallel phenotypic evolution; 2) the evolution of sex chromosome gain, loss, and turnover.
+I am investigating these questions using a combination of theory, methods development, and modern genomic techniques in a variety of systems.
+A major focus of this work to date has been investigating the drivers of sex chromosome gain, loss, and turnover, the rate of which varies widely across the eukaryotic tree of life.
+I am also interested in developing new approaches to studying chromosomal rearrangements and the role they may play in macroevolutionary processes such as genome evolution and speciation.

+###